numbats/learnr/chapters/chapter3.md

 A good description provides some context to your question.
 What are you doing and what are you trying to achieve?

--   Write more information than `it doesn't work` or `it shows errors`.
+-   Write more information than *'it doesn't work'* or *'it shows errors'*.
 These generic phrases don't describe the problem.
 -   State what you want to achieve and the output you expected to get.\
 -   Provide a copy of your error messages.
 This has to be exact words of your error messages.